ronny-rentner/ultraimport/README.md

 `preprocessor`: callable that takes the source code as an argument and that can return a modified version of the source code.
 Check out the [debug-transform example](/examples/working/debug-transform) on how to use the preprocessor.

+`package`: can have several modes depending on if you provide a string or an int.
+If you provide a string, this string will be used as a value of the `__package__` variable of the imported module.
+If you set an int, it means the number of directories to extract from the `file_path` to calculate the value of `__package__`.
+Usually you do not have to set this.
+It can only help in a few cases with nested relative imports when not using the `resurse=True` mode.
+If `package` is set to `None`, the module will be imported without setting a `__package__`.

 `use_cache`: if set to False, allow re-importing of the same source file even if it was imported before.

 `lazy`: if set to `True` and if `objects_to_import` is set to `None`, it will lazy import the module.
 If set to True and `objects_to_import` is a dict, the values of the dict must be the type of the object to lazy import from the module.
 Currently only the type `callable` is supported.

+`recurse`: if set to `True`, a built-in preprocessor is activated to transparently rewrite all `from .. import ..` statements (only relative imports) to ultraimport() calls.
+Use this mode if you have no control over the source code of the impored modules.

 ## Contributing